WHAT WE DO

 Bee the Change give educational talks, workshops and demonstrations at schools, universities and organisations interested in bees.

 Our most popular, is a two-hour session, detailing the exciting stories and natural history of the honeybee, in a fun and interactive way.
 We begin with an introductory talk about honeybees, and invite the children to role-play with bee related outfits including bee suits.
 We then run four workshops – hand honey harvesting, wax modelling, bee hotel making with mud (for solitary bee homes around the school) and drawing save the bees posters for a take home message.
 Everyone gets a go.
 We run a bee quiz at the end to see what the children have remembered, and have a reflective session at the end to see what everyone liked and why, for confidence building and self-expression.

 The children as a class get to keep their jar of honey that they squeezed themselves – if they didn’t eat it all that is!

 Planting Bee Habitat

-Please give us a call if you have a swarm of bees and live in Bristol or the surrounding area and we will come and collect it for free – 07988687515.
-We can also remove and re-home established colonies.
+Please give us a call if you have a swarm of honeybees and live in Bristol or the surrounding area, and we will come and collect it for free.

 If you would like to start keeping bees, but you are a little hesitant to do it alone, Bee the Change can provide a mentoring service.
 We can provide everything you need (hive, bees, equipment etc) as well as visits to get you going and happy.
 With this service, we will also always be at the end of the phone for any advise.